Tommy-Armadillex/armadillex_frontend_assignment-V2/README.md

    - What patterns or decisions do you like?
 What is done correctly?

 2. **What could be improved**
    - For each issue you encounter - What is it?
 Why does it matter?
 What would be a better approach for this?
+(If you prefer, you could attempt to fix issues in the code and submit the result - commenting what you changed)
    - You can mention UX observations that impact the code, but keep the focus on architecture/state/data flow.

 3. **Questions you have**